 When you're about to have a C-section, a lot is going through your mind.
-(I mean, you are about to undergo major surgery and have a baby all at the same time.)
-One concern you might have is the anesthesia they'll use for the surgery.
-You've probably heard of an epidural, but commonly, they use something called a spinal block during a C-section.
-I know, it sounds super scary, but what you need to know about getting a spinal block during a C-section can make you feel a lot better.
+(I mean, the thought of your baby being literally cut out of you is already too much, right?)
+But one concern you might have is the anesthesia they'll use for the surgery.
+You might end up being administered something called a “spinal block” — which sounds objectively scary.
+But, what you need to know about getting a spinal block during a C-section can make you feel a lot better.

 I spoke with OB-GYN Dr. Kimberly Langdon of Ohio, and she assures me that these are common procedures that are done every day.
 She tells Romper that spinal blocks are “done for scheduled procedures like cesarean sections, or in a laboring woman who has no epidural but needs a cesarean section for some reason.”

 It's different from an epidural in how it is administered, though the pain relief and effects are similar.
 “A spinal block is injected into the cerebrospinal fluid or the spinal or subarachnoid space that directly bathes the spinal cord and nerves," Langon says.
 But don’t worry, you’re given topical anesthesia before the big stick.
 I’ve had a spinal block, and it wasn’t terrible — just very tingly and weird.
 “The needle goes through the dura and is removed after the medication is injected.”
 But unlike an epidural, which provides a drip of medication, Langon says that a spinal block is just one dose of the medication you need.